MicrosoftDocs/sdk-api/sdk-api-src/content/interactioncontext/nf-interactioncontext-processbufferedpacketsinteractioncontext.md

 ## -returns

 If this function succeeds, it returns S_OK.

 Otherwise, it returns an HRESULT error code.

 ## -remarks

-<b>ProcessBufferedPacketsInteractionContext</b> is called at the end of the frame, when the buffer contains all the pointer histories from the frame.
+**ProcessBufferedPacketsInteractionContext** is called at the end of the frame, when the buffer contains all the pointer histories from the frame.

 ## -see-also